zxshock/Z-Controller_mod/README.md

 Changes:
 - modernized SD card slot, since the original is hard to buy nowadays (search for "uxcell sd slot" - should be available on eBay, amazon, etc.), added solder jumper for different configurations of the pinout on the back
-- added jumper to disable the PS/2 keyboard (thanks to black_cat - https://zx.clan.su/forum/8-170-1)
+- added jumper to disable the PS/2 keyboard (thanks to black_cat - https://zx.clan.su/forum/8-170-1) to allow loading from tape
 - added solder jumper for !IORQGE generation for the NemoIDE interface when using the fomonster firmware
 - added solder jumper for "Power over IDE" when using "Disk on Module" HDDs
 - modified pinout of the CPLD and minor changes to the MCU (both via firmware based on fomonster's github, no change to PCB in case you want to use the KOE firmware/KR1878VE1 MCU) for the "DualPIC Addon" since the fomonster firmware occasionally hangs when using mouse + keyboard at the same time